Jbleezy/BO2-Reimagined/README.md

 * Changed health regeneration rate to 100 health per second (normally fully restored health in 0.5 seconds)
 * Fall damage no longer increases when max health is increased
 * Added blood fx when taking damage and at low health
-* Removed blur after getting damaged
+* Removed blur after taking damage
 * Removed shellshock from explosive damage
 * No longer killed when landing on top of another player
 * Ignored by zombies for 1 second after being revived